Skip to main content

 "I like his style," fullback Kyle Juszczyk added. "(Schneider) is very up-tempo, positive and aggressive.
 I think that's going to carry over to our special teams unit this year.
 We're going to be much more aggressive, we're going to be attacking more and really bringing it to other teams."

 This offseason, the 49ers put a big emphasis on building their special teams personnel.
-Bringing in core special teams players during free agency such as linebacker Oren Burks, wide receiver Ray-Ray McCloud III and safety George Odum, the group has undergone a significant revival.
+Bringing in core special teams players during free agency such as linebacker Oren Burks, wide receiver Ray-Ray McCloud and safety George Odum, the group has undergone a significant revival.

 McCloud led the NFL in punt return yards (367) while also adding 35 kickoff returns for 776 yards in 2021.
 Burks recorded the second-most tackles (10) on special teams with the Packers last season and played at least 75 percent of the team's special teams snaps each season of his career.
 Odum notched the third-most special teams tackles in the league (35) since entering the NFL in 2018 and was named a first-team All-Pro special-team selection in 2020.
 Each add high-caliber experience to San Francisco's refreshed special teams unit.